privatenumber/hirok.io/pages/posts/square-l6-promotion/index.md

 I started reaching out to everyone I worked closely with: L5 engineers, product managers, designers, and engineer managers.
 And I asked them for a testimonial on their experience working with me.
 My promotion packet was scattered with quotes from my peers in varying roles, adding lots of colors and boasting collaboration.

 As an added benefit, personally reaching out for feedback allowed me to have more control over the process.
-The official feedback had to be solicited by my manager through a Google Forms survey, and sometimes, this results in unengaging or irrelevant feedback.
-Reaching out directly created opportunities to follow up for details/examples.
+The official feedback was collected by my manager through a Google Forms survey, and sometimes, it resulted in unengaging or irrelevant feedback.
+Reaching out directly created opportunities to follow up for details & examples.

 <div class="clear-both"></div>